groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.5.7 (2021-11-19) =
+* TWEAKED Adding a new contact from the contacts screen uses the quick-add component
+* TWEAKED Made contact quick edit a global component so it can be used on other screens
+* TWEAKED Contact quick edit uses a save/cancel button instead of auto-saving for consistency with other components
+* FIXED Contact columns showing in incorrect order after editing via quick edit
+* FIXED Stacked modals which disable scrolling will only enable scrolling once the last modal is closed

 = 2.5.6 (2021-11-18) =
 * ADDED `{birthday}` replacement code